datahub-project/datahub/docs/dev-guides/tutorials/adding-tags.md

         subResource:"user_name"})
 }
 ```
-You are succeeded if you see the following response.
+If you see the following response, the operation was successful:
 ```python
 {
   "data": {